EllarBooher/Syzygy/README.md

 ## Resources

-These are resources and other projects referred to in the development of this project so far.
+These are resources and other projects referred to in the development of Syzygy so far.

 - [Vulkan Guide](https://vkguide.dev/)
 - [Scratchapixel 4.0](https://www.scratchapixel.com/index.html)